takahirohonda/mdh-design-system-storybook-typescript/README.md

 # Release Process

-It will release a new node module upon merging to master by `semantic-release`.
+It will release a new node module upon merging to master.
+The build pipeline uses `semantic-release`.

 ```bash
 git add .